apache/couchdb/share/doc/src/config/intro.rst

 .. note::
-   In case when you'd like to remove some parameter from the `default.ini` without his modification, you may specify him within the `local.ini`, but without any value::
+   In case when you'd like to remove some parameter from the `default.ini` without modifiying that file, you may override in `local.ini`, but without any value::

      [httpd_global_handlers]